Scaling Up AI-Generated Image Detection with Generator-Aware Prototypes: Introduction

-To address these challenges, we pivot from the paradigm of unconstrained data aggregation to a more structured philosophy: \textit{Turn Thousands into a Few}.
-We realize this through our proposed \textbf{Generator-Aware Prototype Learning (GAPL)} framework.
-Instead of treating all forgery sources equally, GAPL is designed to learn a compact and robust representation of forgery itself.
-First, to counter \textit{data-level heterogeneity}, it learns a small set of prototypes from a few canonical generators.
-Each prototype represents a distinct, canonical forgery pattern. \textbf{Prototype Mapping (PM)} mechanism integrates prototypes and image embedding by reconstructing the embedding as a linear combination of prototypes weighted by the similarity.
-This design constrains the feature variance within the range defined by the prototypes, alleviating the heterogeneity of large scale data.
-Second, to break the \textit{model-level bottleneck}, GAPL adopts a two-stage training scheme that progressively integrates forgery cues into the model while preserving generalization brought by the pretrained encoder as much as possible.
-In the first stage we only train an MLP to transform the feature space forgery related, in the second stage we use LoRA \cite{hu2022lora} to tune a low-rank subspace that works synergistically with the PM mechanism.
-By overcoming the two key challenges, our model establishes a clearer and more generalizable decision boundary.
-In our comprehensive evaluation across 6 widely used benchmarks encompassing most popular generative models, our detector achieved an average performance of 90.4\% and an average accuracy of 94.9\%.
-This outperforms previous SoTA detector by 3.5\%.
+To address these challenges, we propose \textbf{Generator-Aware Prototype Learning (GAPL)}, following a structured \textit{Turn Thousands into a Few} philosophy.
+Rather than treating all forgery sources equally, GAPL learns a compact representation of forgery.
+To handle \textit{data-level heterogeneity}, it learns a small set of prototypes from a few canonical generators, where each prototype captures a canonical forgery pattern.
+The \textbf{Prototype Mapping (PM)} mechanism reconstructs image embeddings as a linear combination of prototypes weighted by similarity, constraining feature variation within the prototype-defined space.
+To address the \textit{model-level bottleneck}, GAPL adopts a two-stage training scheme that injects forgery cues while preserving the pretrained encoder’s generalization.
+In Stage 1, an MLP is trained to make the feature space forgery-aware; in Stage 2, LoRA \cite{hu2022lora} tunes a low-rank subspace that works synergistically with the PM mechanism.
+Across six benchmarks, GAPL achieves 90.4\% average accuracy and 94.9\% average precision, outperforming the previous state of the art by 3.5\%.
 Moreover, in-depth experiments demonstrate the excellent robustness of our detector against post processing, thoroughly highlighting its applicability in real world.

 Our contributions are summarized as follows: \begin{itemize} \item We identify and analyze the ``Benefit then Conflict'' paradox in scaling up setting, revealing the core challenges that impede the scalability of current AIGI detectors. \item We introduce Generator-Aware Prototype Learning (GAPL), a novel framework that effectively manages the high heterogeneity of AI-Generated images by learning a shared space of forgery prototypes. \item Our method overcomes the limitations of fixed feature extractors by explicitly training a model to map diverse artifacts to a set of canonical forgery concepts, enabling a more robust and well-defined decision boundary. \item Through extensive experiments, we demonstrate that GAPL achieves state-of-the-art performance, showing a consistent detection across benchmark with a mean accuracy of 90.4\% across 55 test subsets in 6 benchmarks, outperforms existing detectors. \end{itemize}